Location (see map): John Brewer Reef, Australia, Pacific Ocean

 Installation Date: 2023

 Ocean Sentinels is a series of 8 sculptures, in hybrid form, a synthesis of human figures and natural marine forms.
-The human figures are predominately Australians whose work in the field of marine science and marine conservation has been highly commended and influential in our understanding of reef protection.
-The stylised marine forms which surround and envelop them represent their particular field of study and expertise.
-The artworks aim to create an educational and informative introduction to Great Barrier Reef, celebrating its rich history and its connection to some of the world’s leading marine science institutions and its strong links to indigenous cultures and traditions.
+The human figures are predominately Australians whose work in the fields of marine science and marine conservation have been highly commended and influential in our understanding of reef protection.
+The stylised marine forms that surround and envelop them represent their particular field of study and expertise.
+The artworks aim to create an educational and informative introduction to the Great Barrier Reef, celebrating its rich history, its connection to some of the world’s leading marine science institutions, as well as its strong links to indigenous cultures and traditions.